 Washington State Long-term Care Ombudsman

 The federal Older Americans Act requires each state to have an Office of the Long-term Care Ombudsman.
 The office in Washington, operated by the Multi-Service Center, is created under the mandates of RCW 43.190.
 Their mission is to address complaints and advocate for improvements for residents within the long-term care system.
-To fulfill this mission, the ombudsman program follows duties set forth under WAC 365.18.060:
+To fulfill this mission, the ombudsman program follows duties set forth under WAC 365.18.060:- It identifies, investigates, and resolves complaints related to actions or decisions that could adversely affect residents or that are made by a resident’s residents, associates or friends or providers and their representatives, along with those decisions made by governmental agencies or guardians.

 - It coordinates with local and state agencies to develop referral procedures to refer complaints as need be to agencies.
 The referrals have to conform to Washington laws about the information to be provided and confidentiality.